ThorEnergyLab/PV_AI_Forecast/README.md

 .env is ignored by Git thanks to .gitignore, so your secrets stay safe 🔒

 Never share your API key publicly! 🚫🔑

+## Interactive Notebook (`pipeline.ipynb`)

+This Jupyter notebook serves as an interactive environment for data exploration, preprocessing, model training, and prediction testing.
+It contains step-by-step code snippets, visualizations, and explanations used during the development phase of the project.

+**Purpose:**

+- Explore and clean historical data from MQTT and Solcast sources.
+- Prototype and train the neural network model.
+- Visualize intermediate results and forecasts.
+- Experiment with different data processing and model configurations.

+**Note:**
+This notebook is intended for development and experimentation.
+The production-ready code is organized in Python scripts (`main.py`, `predict.py`, etc.).
+You may use this notebook for further development or learning, but it is not required for running the production workflow.